The Zone of Silence (Zona de Silencio) – science cannot explain why radio waves are unable to penetrate this desolate desert area

 Scientists are still trying to understand the unique properties of the area.
-High levels of magnetite have been discovered in the Zone of Silence and scientist have also noted that the area is a hot bed for meteorite activity, raising speculation that there may be some unusual magnetic properties associated with the minerals in the chalky soil.
-The area seems to attract metallic particles of extraterrestrial origin.
-There are nearly constant falls of small meteors known locally as guijolas.
+High levels of magnetite have been discovered in the Zone of Silence and scientist have also found that the area is a hot bed for meteorite activity, raising speculation that there may be some unusual magnetic properties associated with the minerals in the chalky soil.
+There is no question the area seems to attract metallic particles of extraterrestrial origin.
+In fact, throughout the year, there are near constant fall of small meteors known locally as guijolas.

 On February 8, 1969, at 1:05 AM in the morning, a huge meteorite hurtled into the area known as Pueblito de Allende.
 Locals compared the sight of the meteor to “staring into a flashbulb”.
 The original stone was the size of an automobile and moved at a speed of more than 10 miles per second.
 The impact produced a massive shock wave that could be heard for many miles.
 To date, the Allende Meteorite is the largest meteorite ever found on earth.

 Travelers crossing the zone regularly report seeing strange lights, floating orbs, and burning bushes.
 Many reports describe fireballs maneuvering through the night sky, changing colors, hanging motionless before shooting off into the night sky at great speed.
 In one instance, two ranchers heading back from a festivity witnessed a fluorescent light floating down from the dark sky that “spit out” humanoid occupants who they say glowed with the same kind of eerie, fluorescent light as they shuffled slowly towards the ranchers.